 - For the Windows Installer (.msi) version of Studio, the default path is

-- For Studio installed in User Mode (.exe), the default path is
+- For Studio installed using the Community Edition installer (.exe), the default path is

-By default, all Workflow Analyzer rules are enabled when installing Studio.
-Configure rules directly from Studio:
+By default, all Workflow Analyzer rules are enabled when installing Studio with the exception of the following:

 - From the Workflow Analyzer Settings window, enable or disable rules by clicking the checkbox next to each one of them,